 Who says you can’t get rewards and features and still save money?
 Not us, anyway.
 With these American Express cards you can save money on annual fees – and if you pay off the balance in full each month, you could also save on interest.
 Winner.

-Love rewards?
-You will no doubt love Amex.
 American Express knows how to do rewards right, and has a great range of rewards programs on offer.
-One of the reasons it can do this is due to its ability to mine its customers’ information.
+One of the reasons it can do this is due to its ability to track its customer's information.

 Like many other successful companies, American Express analyses how its customers use its products.
 Using info such as how cardholders spend, and how they redeem their points, lets Amex produce products that it knows cardholders will love.